hikemalliday/stables/README.txt

   -If things are not formatted correctly, things may not function properly.

 -WHEN OUTPUTING INVENTORY SPELL FILES-
-  -Output Inventory files must be formatted as such: output inventory Charname -Output spellbook files must be formatted as such: output spellbook Charnamespells -THESE ARE CASE SENSITIVE, so the first letter must be uppercased.
+-Commands to output inventory/spellbook files:
+  -Load into a character in game, and type: output inventory Charname -Load into a character in game, and type: output spellbook Charnamespells -THESE MUST BE FORMATTED AS SUCH, with the first letter of the character name capitalized, and the rest lower case.